BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * Captain Blade's Midnight Star
 * Blue-rarity Magic Missile *(purple rarity will still spawn -- they're technically different items)*
+* "ERROR MESSAGE" Ahab (the one used by Master Gee).
+Regular Ahabs will still spawn, though.
 * Possibly one or two other guns as well -- I didn't think to keep track at first.